.

 64. News from Tartary.
 By Peter Fleming (1936)

 Liam Guilar'sReview: "Brazilian adventure starts with an ad in the Times newspaper.
 Soon Fleming was in Brazil looking for the lost colonel Faucet and racing the rest of his team to reach civilisation first.
 In News from Tartary he crosses China with Ella Maillart and reaches India.
 Both are examples of British understatement."
-B&N.com: More Information.
+Amazon.com: More Information.

 65. Annapurna: A Woman's Place.
 By Arlene Blum (1980)